santoshbaba1/aws-serverless-architecture/README.md

-⚙️ Prerequisites

-AWS Account
-IAM permissions to create Lambda, SNS, EC2, EventBridge
+# Assignment On Serverless Architecture and Cloud Automation

 # ✅ Assignment 1:

-    AWS Lambda Automation for EC2 Instance Start/Stop Project Overview
+    AWS Lambda Automation for EC2 Instance Start/Stop
+# Project Overview
         This project demonstrates how to automatically start and stop Amazon EC2 instances based on tags using an AWS Lambda function written in Python with the             Boto3 SDK.
         The automation helps organizations optimize cloud costs and simplify infrastructure management by automatically managing EC2 instance states based on                predefined tags.

 # Objective
     Create a serverless automation system that: